|

 "The film ran from 7:34 pm to 9:28 pm,

 making it a little less than two hours long.
 This cut was just about right.
+Non-spoiler, basic commentaryI went into this screening with an open mind, though I had heard virtually

 nothing but bad reviews.
 Those bad reviewers either saw a totally different